oracle-livelabs/analytics-ai/oci-call-center-analytics/oic-instance/oic-instance.md

 10. This will take you to connection details page, fill the **Connection URL** field with "https://speech.aiservice.us-phoenix-1.oci.oraclecloud.com"
     ![Transcribe Audio Files connection details](./images/taf-connection2-url.png " ")

-11. Fill the Tenancy OCID, User OCID, fingerprint and upload the **call-center-analytics-api-key-private.pem** created in Task 0.
+11. Fill the Tenancy OCID, User OCID, fingerprint and upload the **call-center-analytics-api-key-private.pem** created in Lab 1.
 Then click on Test button.
     ![Transcribe Audio Files connection details](./images/taf-connection2-test.png " ")

 12. After the Test is successfull, click save.